quessr/FineByMe/README.md

 ## 🏠 Project Structure

 This document describes the structure of the project.
 For detailed information on each version, please refer to the links below.
-To view the raw project structure, click the link below and switch to the "Code" view.

 - [PROJECT_STRUCTURE_BASIC](https://github.com/quessr/fine-by-me/blob/main/docx/PROJECT_STRUCTURE_BASIC.md?plain=1)
 - [PROJECT_STRUCTURE_HILT](https://github.com/quessr/fine-by-me/blob/main/docx/PROJECT_STRUCTURE_HILT.md?plain=1)